sftwnd/crayfish-alarms/README.md

     CompletableFuture<MyObject> rejectedFuture = new CompletableFuture<>;
     TimeRange.addElements(timeRangeProcessor, elements, rejectedFuture);
 ```
-You can also call addCommands as a function without the CompletableFuture parameter.
+You can also call [TimeRange.addElements](./crayfish-alarms-akka/crayfish-alarms-akka-timerange/src/main/java/com/github/sftwnd/crayfish/alarms/akka/timerange/TimeRange.java#L235-L299) as a function without the CompletableFuture parameter.
 Then the function itself will create a CompletableFuture and return it as a result.
 ```java
     CompletableFuture<MyObject> rejectedFuture = TimeRange.addElements(timeRangeProcessor, elements);
 ```